ggonzales5/Lora_Node_SR04_example/README.md

 SR04 Ultrasonic Sensor comtrol node on Lora WiFI 32

-For compilation, flashing for the ESP32 follow isntallation instructions for your operating system at:
+For compilation, flashing for the ESP32 follow installation instructions for your operating system at:

 https://github.com/espressif/arduino-esp32#installation-instructionshttps://github.com/olikraus/u8g2https://robotzero.one/heltec-wifi-kit-32/